Toronto-Robotics-club/Gazebo_caster_sample/README.md

 ===============================

 At the present time I have not been able to locate any practical guides for building a caster wheel.
-This packages demonstrates how to implement a caster wheel for use in Gazebo.
+This packages is part of this question (http://answers.gazebosim.org/question/24474/caster-wheel-sample-code/) and will hopefully be a resource on how to implement a caster wheel for use in Gazebo.
 The name of the robot is "jimmy".

 Package Contents
 ================